jhaustin13/hobby-game/README.md

 - There is an attempt at multithreading the chunk loading of the terrain.

 - The rest are various pieces in need of work

+  If you have questions reach out to me on twitter at https://twitter.com/jhaustin13 I'll try to respond if I can.
+Life is busy!